microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 `IAnimatedVisualSource2` also has a `SetColorProperty` method that can be used to set a color of the animated visual, and a `Markers` property that can be used to find named positions in the animation timeline.

+`IAnimatedVisualSource2` does not derive from `IAnimatedVisualSource` because it does not have the diagnostics item.
+The developer does not need to have `IAnmiatedVisualSource` to use AnimatedIcon.

 ```cpp
 void AddVisualAndShowStartAnimation(